danvk/pg-to-ts/README.md

 columns.
 For that, you'll want a tool like [postgres-json-schema][].

-### Prefix tableNames with there corresponding schemaName
+### Prefix tableNames with their corresponding schemaName

 `--prefixWithSchemaNames`